divya-kuwarbi17/pythonapp/README.md

 # pythonapp
-trying t create first python web app on azure
+trying to create first python web app on azure